kaane5662/sep11-freedom-project/entries/entry03.md

 ## About

-After tinkering around with Firebase Firestore and Firebase itself, and making a few document collections in my Firestore database, it was finally time for me to start getting the necessary ingredients I need to import firebase to my actual ide.
+After tinkering around with Firestore and Firebase itself, as well as making a few document collections in my Firestore database, it was finally time for me to start getting the necessary ingredients I need to import Firebase to my actual ide.
 Below I will talk about all the steps I have done in order to get where I am now.
 Right now I am on the process of learning Firestore and how to import and use Firestore for my project.

 ## Files Setup

 Firstly in order to do any of the below, I need to setup my files in proper orientation.
-I followed a [tutorial]() in order to help me.
+I followed a [tutorial](https://www.youtube.com/watch?v=9zdvmgGsww0&list=PL4cUxeGkcC9jERUGvbudErNCeSZHWUVlb&index=1) in order to help me.
 First I made 2 directories, ```src``` and ```dist```.
 In ```src``` I made an ```index.js``` file and in ```dist``` I made an ```index.html``` file and put the basic template of HTML on there.
 The point of these files is to ensure that when adding webpack, the ```bundle.js``` file ends up in ```dist```or destination.
 Finally the files set up was finished and I was ready to move onto the next step.

 ## Getting Started with a Webpack